Pop2Piano : Pop Audio-based Piano Cover Generation: Dataset

 \section{Dataset}

 The main bottleneck in modeling raw waveform pairs is a long range of dependencies, as they are computationally challenging to learn the high-dimensional semantics of music.
 An alternative to that is a method of training short-length waveform segments in pairs.
-However, in the case of using this method \paireddata{} pairs should be synchronized.
-If it is not synchronized, there is a high possibility that the correct answer label is not included in the given audio segment.
-And since the collected data was not synchronized, we designed the preprocessing pipeline to obtain synchronized \paireddata{} data.
-See \figref{fig:datapipeline} for overview.
+However, this method requires paired data to be synchronized; otherwise, there is a risk that the correct label will not be included in the paired segmented data.
+As the collected data pair was not synchronized, we developed a preprocessing pipeline to obtain synchronized \paireddata{} data, as shown in \figref{fig:datapipeline}.